10 Filmmakers to Watch in 2014: Jay Bushman

 Sleep No More was a big influence on me.
 It’s both an experience and an environment–you can't see it all at once and each person's experience is different.
 In Welcome to Sanditon, we created a town that was so big that you can't see it all at once.

 About six characters in Sanditon only appeared on Twitter and are referenced in the show.
 Social media was also part of the town.
 We posted a teaser on Friday for Sanditon and by Monday morning fans had created over 600 fictional Twitter accounts as people in Sanditon.
 Some fans are still playing their characters on Twitter.
-Sanditon lives on social media.
+Sanditon lives on in social media.

 MK: How has the Lizzie Bennet Diaries prepared you for your next project, #hamlet?